AI Conversations | Getting Started

 - Acknowledgement modes —

-IMessageStorefor chat history storage and retrieval - AI chat lookup tool — optional
+IMessageStorefor chat history storage and retrieval - AI chat lookup tool — automatically available when an

 Statusproperty (Idle,Listening,Thinking,Responding) - Pluggable providers — default resolves